gabrielleeee/Challenge_Veterinary/README.md

 ## Funcionalidades

-- [x]  Retornar todos os clientes cadastrados
+- [x] Return all registered customers
-- [x]  Cadastrar novo cliente
+- [x] Register new customer
-- [x]  Atualizar clientes
+- [x] Update clients
-- [x]  Deletar clientes
+- [x] Delete customers
-- [x]  Cadastrar um pet e adiciona-lo à um cliente
+- [x] Register a pet and add it to a client
-- [x]  Atualizar um pet
+- [x] Upgrade a pet
-- [x]  Deletar um pet de um cliente
+- [x] Delete a pet from a customer

 ## Tecnologias

-Para o desenvolvimento do projeto foi utilizado as seguintes tecnologias:
+The following technologies were used for the development of the project:

 - Node.js
 - Express